tdroy/credit-suisse/README.md

 ```

 ### Default
 1. Hsqldb - Database name 'demo' will be create in the present directoy under 'DB" folder.
+Table name 'EVENT'
 2. log4j - configuration file is set to console appender with log level 'info'.
 3. Input log - defalu log file is picked from current directory name 'logfile.txt'